btcz/bitcoinz/README.md

 docker logs -f bitcoinz-node
 ```

-The cli command is a wrapper to zcash-cli that works with an already running Docker container
+The cli command is a wrapper to bitcoinz-cli that works with an already running Docker container
 ```
 docker exec -it bitcoinz-node cli help
 ```